ClasslessClothing/Terrorgen/README.md

 #Terrorgen - Node.js project generator

-Notes for me....
-What do i need this to solve, do, etc. And how?

 When I make apps I have my folder structures and files I like....
 I make the same ones over and over.
 Automate that....

 ###Apps I make generally